kr4cher/nextjs-ePortfolio/README.md

 Then you can access that page with [http://localhost:3000/about](http://localhost:3000/about).

-To link these pages use the link tag from next instead the <a>-Tag to do a client navigation without refreshing the page.
+To link these pages use the link tag from next instead the a-Tag to do a client navigation without refreshing the page.
 So add the following line to the "pages/index.js" file:

 ```javascript